faris-hamdi/faris-hamdi.github.io/content/project/05-GGO/index.md

   - Performance Prediction
 ---

-Summary: Led a team to implement the Greylag Goose Optimization (GGO) algorithm for enhancing a Multilayer Perceptron (MLP) Regressor, reducing Mean Squared Error (MSE) significantly.
+Led a team to implement the Greylag Goose Optimization (GGO) algorithm for enhancing a Multilayer Perceptron (MLP) Regressor, reducing Mean Squared Error (MSE) significantly.

 <!--more-->
 The project focused on hyperparameter tuning and comparative analysis with other metaheuristic algorithms, improving predictive accuracy and enabling targeted interventions for at-risk students.